Suruchi7-2/CarMAx/README.md

 ## Linux LINK
 ### <a href="https://github.com/Suruchi7-2/CarMAx/tree/master/LinuxScript" > Linux Script </a>
 # CarMax - Your Premier Car Buying and Selling Platform
 CarMax is your ultimate destination for hassle-free car buying and selling.
 With a vast inventory, competitive prices, and a customer-centric approach, we're here to make your car transactions seamless.

+## Features

+-CarMax offers a variety of features that make it easy to buy and sell cars:
+-Vast selection of vehicles: Imagen of a car lot Competitive pricing No-haggle policy Easy online shopping Friendly and knowledgeable staff How to Buy a Car on CarMax Buying a car on CarMax is easy and straightforward:

+## Steps
+### Step:1

+run npm i && npm start for both client and server side to start the development server

+Flow of Project

+• Node Project Setup
+• Mongoose connection In node js
+• Models and Controllers in node js
+• Signup Page & Request Calling in Node JS •
+• Creating Login Api in node js
+• Calling Login API in Node  JS
+• Redirect to home page & Save token in local storage • Protecting Home Page & Showing Name on Navbar
+• Logout session available

 ### Install Prerequisites